ShechemKS/habitist/README.md

 Helps keep track of habits.

 Maintains 3 metrics:

     1. Current Streak (X days)
     2. Summary (X/Y | Z%)
     3. Weekly (X/Y)

+Metrics are updated if you complete a task on an off-day (set in Todoist settings), but not updated if you do not complete a habit on an off-day.
+Task will be rescheduled either way.

 ## Usage